 For Pregnant and Breastfeeding Women

 Buprenorphine is one of the options for pregnant and breastfeeding women that are diagnosed with opioid use disorder.
-Evidence shows that buprenorphine is equivalent or superior to methadone in managing OUD during pregnancy7.
+Evidence shows that buprenorphine is equivalent to methadone in managing OUD during pregnancy7.
 It is important to note that Buprenorphine produces a less severe neonatal syndrome than methadone which can have negative effects on newborns.

 It is best to coordinate MAT care with behavioral therapy and other medical providers to ensure the health of the mother and the baby.
 Buprenorphine-naloxone such as Suboxone appears to be safe for treating women during pregnancy.
 Transitioning to a different opioid agonist might not be necessary as it has a greater misuse potential2.
 In some instances, the medical provider might transition a patient to Subutex, the Buprenorphine medication without the Naloxone component.